Transgenic Zoo 2020

-The Transgenic Zoo project resulted from Peter Yeadon’s pioneering research into the architectural implications of new materials and technologies that were being developed in biotech and nanobiotech labs at the beginning of the 21st Century.
-Yeadon started the project in 2000, just a few years after Dolly was cloned.
-He envisioned the Zoo as a new neighborhood for a future generation (2020), one that is enhanced with bioengineered plants and animals, and features a range of new biomaterials.
+The Transgenic Zoo resulted from Peter Yeadon’s pioneering research into the architectural implications of new materials and technologies that were being developed in biotech and nanotech labs at the beginning of the 21st Century.
+Yeadon started the project in 2000, just a few years after Dolly was cloned, and the project is still evolving.

 The Transgenic Zoo includes a number of mixed-use developments wherein humans live and work alongside animals in their habitats.
 Yeadon’s recombinant design approach resulted in provocative associations between natural and artificial compositions that are both biological and environmental.
 They are also material.